Quick start using tqec

 use the following code

-observables, correlation_surfaces = block_graph.get_abstract_observables()
+correlation_surfaces = block_graph.find_correlation_surfaces()

 Any observable can be plotted using the tqec dae2observables